Legal Glossary

 Geneva Conventions - A key source of international humanitarian law that sets out legal safeguards that govern the way wars may be fought and the protection of individuals in times of armed conflict.
 The Four Conventions were adopted in 1949 and cover the treatment of the sick and wounded armed forces, prisoners of war and civilians.
 Among their many provisions, Article 3 Common to the Geneva Conventions (“Common Article 3”) sets out the minimum protections that must apply including the prohibition against torture and “humiliating and degrading treatment,” and the passing of sentences by irregularly constituted courts that do not apply the judicial guarantees “which are recognized as indispensable by civilized peoples.”
 As a signatory to the treaties, the United States is bound to abide by the terms of the Geneva Conventions.

-Habeas Corpus – A right that requires a person who detains another to appear in court and justify that detention.
-If there is no good reason for the detention, release is ordered.
-A habeas corpus writ is a means of testing whether a person has been given full legal rights; it does not establish their guilt or innocence.
+– An ancient legal principle that requires a person who detains another to appear before a neutral decision-maker and justify that detention.
+If there is no factual or legal reason for the detention, release is ordered.
+Petitioning for a writ of habeas corpus is a means of testing whether a prisoner has been given basic due process rights, including notice of the basis for the detention and an opportunity to be heard; it does not establish a prisoner’s guilt or innocence, or provide the prisoner with full legal rights.

-Immunity – A legal status accorded to a person or entity (i.e., a government) which places them beyond the reach of the law.
+Immunity – A legal status accorded to a person or entity (.e.g., a government) which places them beyond the reach of the law.

 In Forma Pauperis – Permission given to a person who cannot afford to pay to proceed in a lawsuit without having to pay court fees.
 It assures that no one is not deprived of their rights to litigate and appeal because of their financial standing.